Lorentz-boosted diffusion: initial value formulation and exact solutions: General properties of the initial data

-This function solves the boosted diffusion equation \eqref{diffusionBoosted} everywhere except at the point $(\Tt,\Tx)=(0,0)$ \cite[\S 1.7, Probl.3]{rauch2012partial}.
+To illustrate the nontrivial implications of this result, consider the following example.
+Let $G(t,x)$ denote the retarded Green function of the (unboosted) diffusion equation \eqref{diffusion}, defined by $(\partial_t-\partial_x^2)G=\delta(t)\delta(x)$ and $G(0^-,x)=0$, with explicit form $G(t,x)=e^{-x^2/(4t)}/\sqrt{4\pi t}$ \cite[\S 7.4]{MorseFeshbach1953}.
+Applying a Lorentz boost yields \cite{GavassinoSuperlum2021} This function solves the boosted diffusion equation \eqref{diffusionBoosted} everywhere except at the point $(\Tt,\Tx)=(0,0)$ \cite[\S 1.7, Probl.3]{rauch2012partial}.
 In particular, if we restrict attention to the region $\Tt\ge1$, it provides an exact solution of \eqref{diffusionBoosted} that is smooth (indeed~$C^\infty$), rapidly decaying at spatial infinity, and supported exclusively on the stable branch of modes\footnote{One can show (see Appendix \ref{ccc}) that the portion of $G$ with $\Tt<0$ is a superposition of unstable modes (red curve in Fig.~\ref{fig:Cutoff}), whereas for $\Tt>0$ it involves only stable modes (blue curve in Fig.~\ref{fig:Cutoff}).}.
 At first sight, this might appear to define a perfectly admissible physical solution of our initial-value problem, but that is not the case.
 The function \eqref{Gtx} vanishes identically in the region $\Tx>\Tt/v$, and therefore cannot be entire in $\Tx$.
-As a consequence, it does not belong to the Paley-Wiener space $PW_{\Lambda}$, meaning that its Fourier transform contains contributions from arbitrarily large $|\Tk|$, including modes with $|\Tk|>\Lambda$ (as explicitly verified in Appendix \ref{ccc}).
+As a consequence, it does not belong to the Paley-Wiener space $PW_{\Lambda}$, meaning that its Fourier transform contains contributions from arbitrarily large $|\Tk|$, including modes with $|\Tk|>\Lambda$ (as verified in Appendix \ref{ccc}).
 A simple way to see this is to evolve the solution backward in time: as $\Tt\to0^+$, a singularity is encountered at $\Tx=0$, demonstrating that $G(1,\Tx)$ does not belong to a function space for which the initial-value problem is well posed backward in time.

 Despite the above mathematical discussion, it still may not be entirely obvious (from a physics perspective) why the restriction of $G$ to $\Tt\ge1$ cannot consistently arise as the density associated with a solution of Fokker-Planck kinetic theory.
 Below, we show that the obstruction has a direct physical origin, which can be traced back to causality at the level of the kinetic equation.